realrubberduckdev/dp-blog/src/content/express-route-missing-spoke-route.md

 ```

-So in the output above, we see the ExpressRoute knows that to get to the on-prem resources, it can use a next hop (which in this case is the ExpressRoute private peering).
+So in the output above, we see that ExpressRoute knows that to get to the on-prem resources, it can use a next hop (which in this case is the ExpressRoute private peering).
 But it doesn't know how to get to Azure resources from on-prem.
 This could manifest in multiple ways while testing, such as:

 ```
 Invoke-WebRequest : The underlying connection was closed: The connection was closed unexpectedly.